 People prefer to buy in an HOA because:

 1) They want a neighborhood that requires everyone to take care of their homes in a consistent manner.

 2) They want a neighborhood with a community pool or community clubhouse.

-No, sorry you can't stop paying the HOA duess.
-If you purchase a house, townhouse, or condo in a HOA then you agree at the closing to abide by the HOA rules and to pay the HOA dues.
+No, sorry you can't stop paying the HOA dues.
+If you purchase a house, townhouse, or condo in a neighborhood with HOA, then you agree at the closing to abide by the HOA rules and to pay the HOA dues.
 If you don't pay the HOA dues, they can put a lien on your house.

-Here's a list of the homes that have recently come on the market that are not in a HOA.
-You can also search our full home search using the advanced pull down feature and choose no HOA.
-We're here to help too so feel free to let me know if you want us to set the search up for you and we'll send you a notice whenever a home comes on the market for sale that meets your price and area criteria.
+Here's a list of the homes that have recently come on the market that are not in an HOA.
+You can also search our full home search using the advanced pull-down feature and choose no HOA.
+We're here to help too so feel free to let me know if you want us to set the search up for you and we'll send you a notification whenever a home comes on the market for sale that meets your price and area criteria.